 Cloud as a General Path Forward

-More traditional banks are realizing that it makes sense to adopt cloud services.
-Basically cloud allows banks direct access to virtually unlimited high-speed resources on-demand.
+In addition, more traditional banks are realizing that it makes sense to adopt cloud services.
+Basically, the cloud allows banks direct access to virtually unlimited high-speed resources on demand.
 That means it’s possible to crunch big data, speed up transactions, lower budgets, and keep customers happy.

 Cloud allows companies to have extraordinary agility since they are able to add or remove services on-the-fly.
 It also has a better reputation in terms of security, now that banks and other institutions have realized strong cloud providers must have security expertise in order to protect their systems and credibility 24/7.